Schools & Divisions

 Code of Ethics for Nurses

 Students who are preparing to enter the profession of nursing are expected to follow the Code of Ethics for Nurses.
 Each person, upon entering the profession, inherits a measure of responsibility and trust in the profession and the corresponding obligation to adhere to standards of ethical practice and conduct set by the profession.
-The code was adopted by the American Nurses' Association in 1950 and revised in 1960, 1968, 1976, and, most recently, 2001.
+The code was adopted by the American Nurses' Association in 1950 and revised in 1960, 1968, 1976, 2001 and, most recently, 2015.
+The Code of Ethics with Interpretive Statements can be found at: http://www.nursingworld.org/DocumentVault/Ethics_1/Code-of-Ethics-for-Nurses.html.

-The Bachelor of Science in Nursing degree program is accredited by the Indiana State Board of Nursing, and the National League for Nursing Accrediting Commission (NLNAC), 61 Broadway, New York, NY, 10006, phone: (212) 989-9393.
+The Bachelor of Science in Nursing degree program is accredited by the Indiana State Board of Nursing, and the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Rd.
+NE Suite 850, Atlanta, GA, 30326, phone: (404) 975-5000.

 The School of Nursing is an agency member of the National League for Nursing and the American Association of Colleges of Nursing.